Self-Realisation, Non-Duality & EnlightenmentFrom Awakening to Wholeness

-- Challenge Your Thoughts: Don’t automatically assume that just because you thought it, you have to believe it and buy into it.
-Most thoughts are unnecessary hindrances that don’t serve at all.
+- Challenge Your Thoughts: Don’t automatically assume that because you thought it, you must believe it and buy into it.
+Most thoughts are unnecessary hindrances that don’t serve us at all.
 When you notice such thoughts, silently say to yourself “that’s not me”.

-- Don’t take things personally: Our psychological patterns are simply being activated by someone else’s patterns.
+- Don’t take things personally: When we react, our psychological patterns are simply being activated by someone else’s patterns.
 Our patterns feel personal but they are actually generic.
-So it’s not personal – it is just reactivity.

-- Forgive everyone and everything: You can’t change what has happened so why hold onto the personal feeling of victimhood?
+- Forgive everyone and everything: You can’t change what has happened, so why hold onto the feeling of victimhood?
 Just let go and move on a quickly as you can.